Remember I said I'll tell you a story, well a few actually. Here's one from a few years back.

 Eyes looked out the vehicle's window but took nothing in.
 Those wrought iron gates some way behind us now.
 Instead, my right hand absentmindedly counts invisible rosary beads, all the beads going to one prayer.

 With your hand.

 He looked at my right hand and back to the road, and I stopped with my thumb.
 If he only knew my thoughts were being tied up on a king-sized bed.

 Freeing those thoughts of mine.
 Dropping the curtain on reality.
 Our vehicle joined a three vehicle train of cars moving left of a water fountain in this circular courtyard.
 Eyes to his left, he watched as two boys darted between the very manicured shrubs hedging the side of the place.
 The hedges mimic the curvature of the front of this red brick building.

-The entrance, much like some rich person's unpretentious country manor where some ten to twelve, evidently well-heeled, longtime haven't-seen family and friends exchanged longing hugs and kisses with each other.
+The entrance, much like some rich person's understated country manor where some ten to twelve, evidently well-heeled, long-time haven't-seen family and friends exchanged longing hugs and kisses with each other.
 And where men in grey suits busied themselves offloading luggage from the personalised reg plates of V8s and V12s they were packed in.

 And in that lively chaos of the courtyard, I'd spot a woman, twentysomething, looks vaguely familiar but Chanel(ed) from head to toe, do a double before bounding our way.